oestradiol/bsky-post-notifs-bot/README.md

 <details>
    <summary><b><i>The bot is not responding to commands, or receiving any at all.
 What could be wrong?</b></i></summary>
 If you are an end user, contact the maintainer.
-If you are the maintainer, first, ensure that the account has DMs opened for anyone.
+If you are the maintainer, first, ensure that the bot account has DMs opened for anyone.
 You can do that in the settings of your Bluesky account.
 Then, ensure that the commands sent by the users are correctly formatted and that it is actively listening for new commands.
 Check the logs for any errors related to command processing.
 </details>

 <details>